-A number of benefits are available from participating in therapy.
-Therapists can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, anxiety, relationship troubles, unresolved childhood issues, grief, stress management, body image issues and creative blocks.
-Many people also find that counselors can be a tremendous asset to managing personal growth, interpersonal relationships, family concerns, marriage issues, and the hassles of daily life.
+A number of benefits are available from participating in coaching.
+Recovery coaches can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, anxiety, relationship troubles, unresolved childhood issues, grief, stress management, body image issues and creative blocks.
+Many people also find that coaches can be a tremendous asset to managing personal growth, recovery skills, interpersonal relationships, family concerns, marriage issues, and the hassles of daily life.

-Psychotherapy can provide a fresh perspective on a difficult problem and point you in the direction of a solution.
-The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn.
-Some of the benefits available from therapy include:
+Coaching can provide a fresh perspective on a difficult problem and point you in the direction of a solution.
+The benefits you obtain from coaching depend on how well you use the process and put into practice what you learn.
+Some of the benefits available from coaching include:

 - Attaining a better understanding of yourself, your goals and values